susankorgen/cygnet-software/README.md

 I can proudly say I became fluent in both Python and Kotlin languages while contributing back-end code on data integration and data engineering teams.

-Great to look back on solid progress from this 2020 starting point as a Principal Software Engineer at InterSystems specializing in InterSystems ObjectScript for back-end, and JavaScript for full-stack.
+Great to see solid progress since this 2020 starting point as a Principal Software Engineer at InterSystems specializing in InterSystems ObjectScript for back-end, and JavaScript for full-stack.

 # 2020 Learning Portfolio